Bobrac3023/Project2-Quiz/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+  -The site was deployed to GitHub pages as follows:
-  - In the GitHub repository, navigate to the Settings tab, select pages, and change **Branch** to main hub from none.
+  -In the GitHub repository, navigate to the Settings tab, select pages, and change **Branch** to main hub from none.

   ![select_branch_github_deployment](assets/images/select_branch_github_deployment.png)

-  - From the Actions tab, select Deployment to check deployment status and capture external link.
+  -From the Actions tab, select Deployment to check deployment status and capture external link.

   ![github_page_deployment](assets/images/github_page_deployment.png)

-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  -Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+  -The live link can be found here - https://bobrac3023.github.io/Project2-Quiz/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
-- Extra help to understand key Javascript scripts (https://www.youtube.com/watch?v=Hr5iLG7sUa0&list=PLu71SKxNbfoBuX3f4EOACle2y-tRC5Q37)
+  -Extra help to understand key Javascript scripts (https://www.youtube.com/watch?v=Hr5iLG7sUa0&list=PLu71SKxNbfoBuX3f4EOACle2y-tRC5Q37)
-- Understand how to design the quiz (https://www.sitepoint.com/simple-javascript-quiz/)
-- Understand var and const declarations (https://www.giraffeacademy.com/web-development/javascript/building-a-quiz/)
+  -Understand how to design the quiz (https://www.sitepoint.com/simple-javascript-quiz/) -Understand var and const declarations (https://www.giraffeacademy.com/web-development/javascript/building-a-quiz/)

 ### Content

-- How to design, structure and write code instructions taken from (https://www.youtube.com/watch?v=PBcqGxrr9g8)
-- The icons in the footer and header were taken from [Font Awesome](https://fontawesome.com/)
+  -How to design, structure and write code instructions taken from (https://www.youtube.com/watch?v=PBcqGxrr9g8) -The icons in the footer and header were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photo used for Favicon is from the author's own cat
+  -The photo used for Favicon is from the author's own cat
-- The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!